aldefouw/redcap_calc_value_differences/README.md

 ruby project.rb
 ```

-Errors are reported to the bash window.
+Errors are reported to the bash / terminal /cmd window.
 They are also reported to a CSV file and log files.

 CSV Errors: